Get in touch with us about your project! Email firstname.lastname@example.org, or call 314.669.1472

 In addition to your mix masters, we'll need:

 - a song order listing with complete song titles

 - artist name(s)

 - any metadata that you want included in encoded deliverables

 If you need hard-copy CD-DA masters, we'll also need a shipping address.

 Anthem Mastering will provide a DDP® image for CD-DA reference and delivery.
 Disc Description Protocol® (DDP) is a standardized format for providing a master disc image for CD or DVD replication.
 DDP® images can be uploaded directly to replicators for seamless, dependable master delivery.
 Check out this article for more information about using DDP®.

 CD-Text is an Interactive Text Transmission System (ITTS) that was added to the Red Book CD-DA standard in 1996.
-Using CD-Text, information like Artist Name, Album Title, and Song Title is stored in the lead-in of a Red Book CD.
+CD-Text stores information like Artist Name, Album Title, and Song Title in the lead-in of a Red Book CD.
 CD players and CD-ROM drives that support CD-Text can display that information during playback.

 Yes.
 The P&E Wing of the Recording Academy maintains: "Recommendations for Delivery of Recorded Music Projects"

 About Anthem MasteringAnthem Mastering was founded in Minneapolis, MN, and moved to St. Louis, MO in 2011.
 Chief engineer Rob Schlette maintains a variety of specialized mastering tools, including: